The complete guide to creating a Confluence wiki

 Some macros that might be useful include:

-• Expand: This is a collapsible section in Confluence that lets users hide or show relevant information.
+- Expand - this is a collapsible section in Confluence that lets users hide or show relevant information.

-• Panel: The Panel macro highlights text in a colourful box, which is useful for drawing attention to important information.
+- Panel - the Panel macro highlights text in a colourful box, which is useful for drawing attention to important information.

-• Table of Contents: This macro automatically creates a table of contents in your Confluence page, helping users to navigate.
+- Table of Contents - this macro automatically creates a table of contents in your Confluence page, helping users to navigate.

-Third-party apps like Content Formatting Macros are invaluable, helping you to organise your Confluence content, make it more readable, and add interactive, engaging elements to your pages.
+External apps like Content Formatting Macros are invaluable, helping you to organise your Confluence content, make it more readable, and add interactive, engaging elements to your pages.

 A wiki can include visual elements, such as this one created with Content Formatting Macros